BudddyDudeGuy/Night-City-Refined/README.md

 ## Post Installation:

-After following the preinstallation steps properly launch the game and a prompt should appear that looks like this
+After following the preinstallation steps properly, launch the game and a prompt should appear that looks like this

 (insert image)